 Our Pupil Mentor continued to support our disadvantaged children with SEMH needs.
-This support was a mixture of one-to-one sessions foucssing on individual needs related to the child or a small group with a shared focus e.g. identifying what causes stress and anxiety and as a group developing strategies on how they can calm themselves.
+This support was a mixture of one-to-one sessions focussing on individual needs related to the child or a small group with a shared focus e.g. identifying what causes stress and anxiety and as a group developing strategies on how they can calm themselves.

-Covid related absence impacted on the attendance in 2021/2022.
 The school continued to work with the EWO to support families where attendance was a highlighted concern.

-56% of children accessed their allocated funding to ensure they had school uniform and PE kits.
-11.5% used their funding to pay for a place in the school's Breakfast Club.
-Due to continued restrictions no external visits took place in this academic year but they will be re-instated in 2022/2023.
+38% of children accessed their allocated funding to ensure they had school uniform and PE kits.
+44% used their funding to pay for a place in the school's Breakfast Club.
+60% were funded allow them to engage with residential visits.